Skip to main content

 If the user clears browser state, switches browsers, or moves to a new device, they may be asked to re-verify for future actions on that new device.

-Once a card is verified, any agent on the account can be given card permissions from it.
+Once a card is verified, any agent on the account can be given agent cards from it.

 What Is Next

-With the card verified, the last step in this setup path is to Give Card Permission so your agent can pay within scoped spending rules against the verified payment method.
+With the card verified, the last step in this setup path is to Create an Agent Card so your agent can pay within scoped spending rules against the verified payment method.